-As a boutique tech investment bank, our partners are experts at selling technology businesses
+As a boutique investment bank, our partners are experts at selling technology businesses

-Exits may be the best part of being an technology entrepreneur or investor.
+Exits may be the best part of being a technology entrepreneur or investor.

 When you sell a tech company, the proceeds earned by the founders are in return for the years of “sweat equity” they invested.
 Long hours, high risk and low wages are rewarded with a significant piece of the proceeds, a sum that very often changes the lives of the founders, and their families.

 The investors – family, friends, angels and venture investors – earn their reward for taking a significant risk to invest in the company and, more importantly, the founders.

 But whether you’re a founder, CEO, board member, angel investor or shareholder, our experience proves that exits are often the least understood component of the technology company lifecycle.

 That realization drove the creation of Strategic Exits, a boutique investment bank whose sole focus is to advise founders and their angel investors in structuring the optimum exit.
 Strategic Exits Partners is building on the foundation created by Strategic Exits, broadening the breadth and depth of its research and practice in technology mergers and acquisitions.

 David has worked with over 75 technology companies in roles spanning finance, M&A, operations, corporate development and strategic planning.
 He has excelled in a broad range of positions including Chief Executive Officer, Chief Operating Officer, Vice President & Chief Financial Officer, and Corporate Secretary.

 David began his career as an engineer, graduating from the Systems Design Engineering faculty at the University of Waterloo with the Sanford Fleming Medal for Academic Achievement.
 He continued his engineering studies with a Masters in Applied Science at The University of British Columbia.
 He was interviewed at both institutions for the Rhodes Scholarship.